elixirschool/elixirschool/_posts/2019-05-24-live-view-with-channels.md

 6. The other live views receive the broadcast, update their own state and re-render the template
 7. The live views send the message to their "associated" channel (i.e. the channel joined on the live view's socket)
 8. The channel receives the message and pushes it out to the front-end
-9. Front-end receives the message and responds by triggering our scrollTop adjustment JavaScript
+9. Front-end receives the message and responds by triggering our `scrollTop` adjustment JavaScript

-[DIAGRAM]

 There is a lot of code to get through, so we've organized our approach into the following parts: